 - Select a different drive mode in order to deactivate.
 If the drive mode is changed while driving on a steep downhill gradient, the braking effect will gradually decrease.

-When LSC with HDC is activated, the feel of the accelerator pedal and engine response are changed.
+When LSC with HDC is activated by the OFF ROAD driving mode, the feel of the accelerator pedal and engine response are changed.

 The driving mode is not designed to be used on public roads.